pdeci/task/README.md

 1. **Upload Data**: Click the upload area to select and upload your CSV file
 2. **Ask Questions**: Type questions about your data in the chat interface
 3. **View Visualizations**: The system will generate and display relevant visualizations
-4. **Interact**: Ask follow-up questions to refine or create new visualizations

 ## Implementation Details